 After her experiences teaching abroad, Zeda decided to make teaching her full-time career.
 She moved to Chicago and earned a master's degree in education with a specialization in Special Education.
 She taught in public schools for five years until she had the opportunity to teach in a public Montessori program, where she first discovered the wonder of this beautiful method.
 The experience of seeing and feeling a Montessori classroom environment stuck with her, so Zeda went on to earn her AMI Elementary Certification.
-She has been teaching in Montessori elementary classrooms for the last four years, at Near North Montessori in Chicago and most recently at the Renaissance School in Oakland.
+She has been teaching in Montessori elementary classrooms (including Near North Montessori and the Renaissance School) for the last six years.

-Zeda could not be more excited to be the founding teacher at Mission Montessori.
-She brings with her a passion for Montessori philosophy, travel, nature, and building community among parents, students, and school staff.
+Zeda could not be happier to be the founding teacher at Mission Montessori.
+She brings with her a passion for Montessori philosophy; travel; nature; and building community among parents, students, and school staff.

 Paula's love of teaching began in high school, when she worked part-time as a youth dance instructor.
-Paula has a Bachelor of Arts in English Literature from York University, where she also completed a Masters of Education with a specialization in Literacy and Language, making her uniquely qualified to design the Spanish program for Mission Montessori.
+Paula has a Bachelor in English Literature from York University, where she also completed a Masters of Education with a specialization in Literacy and Language.

-She is very excited to be a founding member of an authentic Montessori school and looks forward to bringing her passion for culture, music (she plays the ukulele!), food and travel to the classroom.
+She is happy to be a founding member of an authentic Montessori school and looks forward to bringing her passion for culture, music (she plays the ukulele!), food, and travel to the classroom.